dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/JOUR491-Data-Visualization">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Welcome to data visualization, where you ll learn to use storytelling, analysis and visualization techniques to inform people with data.
-In this class, you ll learn what makes for good visualizations and how you can develop deeper understanding of a topic through a combination of words and graphics,...</em></p>
+        Welcome to data visualization, where you ll learn to use storytelling, analysis and visualization techniques to inform people with data.
+In this class, you ll learn what makes for good visualizations and how you can develop deeper understanding of a topic through a combination of words and graphics,
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>